Saturday 31st March : Pop-up Market; Village Hall 11am-3pm. See below.

 If you are interested please let me know and I will organise a get-together.

 ITEMS FOR NEXT MONTH’S NEWSROUND AND NORHAM WEB

-Any contributions should be given to Josephine Harris (382363) before Thursday 22nd February.
+Any contributions should be given to Josephine Harris (382363) before Thursday 26th April.
+(Note: earlier than usual).

 Newsround is put onto our website each month; if you do not wish your name, telephone number, or any other detail to be published, please advise.